praveenn77/docusaurus-lunr-search/README.md

     plugins: [require.resolve('docusaurus-lunr-search')],
 }
 ```
-4. Then run docusaurus swizzle
+4. (Optional Step), If you want to customize the seach bar UI, then run docusaurus swizzle
 ```
 npm run swizzle docusaurus-lunr-search SearchBar -- --eject --danger
 ```
+it will generate files under `src/theme/SearchBar`, you can skip this step if you don't wish to customize the search bar

 5. Then build your Docusaurus project
 ```
 npm run build